Alex-XJK/100-of-100-service-team/README.md

 4. Drag the PostmanTests.json file to the box to create the test suite in Postman
 5. Click "run" on the upper-right corner to run the test suite.

-We also run the same API tests confirming proper returning of HTTP status codes and content types in RealRouteControllerTest, which are ran during Continuous Integration as well.
+We also run the API test suite confirming proper returning of HTTP status codes and content types in RealRouteControllerTest and RouteControllerTest, which are ran during Continuous Integration as well.